 Several IT companies of Nizhni Novgorod suggested their free consulting services and opportunity to test effectiveness of course materials for their beginner developers training.

-Beneftits to the software engineering community
+Benefits to the Software Engineering Community

 The course brings the following benefits to the SE community:

-Course materials will be available online for free soon.
+Course materials will be available online for free.
 Community will get the tool for educating students and developers for agile concepts and techniques.

 Graduates will have strong agile development knowledge, adequate skills for fast integration into software development process, ability to adopt agile methodologies and build up a unique software process for small and medium sized software projects.
 We expect to see developers with deep understanding of what Agile is, and what it's not.
-We hope students will be ready for joining agile teams and initiating their own agile projects.
+We hope that students will be ready for joining agile teams and initiating their own agile projects.

 This course will be valuable for the whole Russian-speaking software development community.
-There is very few information on Agile in Russian language.
+Especially because there is very few information on Agile in Russian language.

 Conclusion